rutkomi/codetest-assignment/README.md

 ### Prerequisites
 - Linux
-  - docker and docker-compose installed
+  - docker and docker-compose installed or
+  - vagrant and virtualbox installed

+- Windows or MacOS
+  - vagrant and virtualbox installed

 ### Starting
 - Linux
-  - Run command: `docker-compose -f jenkins/docker-compose.yml up -d --build`
+  - Run command: `docker-compose -f jenkins/docker-compose.yml up -d --build` or
+  - vagrant up

+- Windows and MacOS
+  - vagrant up

 ### Running
 - In order to run the blog-web app docker container and second docker contanier for the integration test, follow this steps: